As 2018 comes to an end, I’ve started to reflect on everything that I’ve done (and not done) this year.

 So what happened?
 Well, I was working nights, weekends, bribing kids with TV, and neglecting some areas of my marketing that I didn’t want to neglect.

 Don’t wait.
 Put in the systems and automation right now, because when you need them, you need them.

 Beside referrals, I’ve also signed up new clients who found me online.

 Now, here’s the thing – I didn’t know they were watching me.
 Do you know all your followers?
 Website visitors?
 E-mail subscribers?

 Are you aware that potential customers are watching you and assessing you as a potential service provider?

 It’s funny because we are on social media to make connections and attract customers.
 But we don’t fully realize that people are watching us.

-So, make sure you put your best content, best images, best self out there.
+So, make sure you put your best content, best images, best authentic self out there.
 You never know who’s watching you.

 7- Build a brand and audience before you sell